Close

 • Completed application form with biometric photo

-• Travel insurance minimum €30,000 coverage
+• Travel insurance with minimum €30,000 (approximately $31,700 USD) coverage for medical emergencies and repatriation

-• Proof of accommodation and financial means
+• Proof of accommodation and return flight reservations

-• Employment or study documentation (if applicable)
+• Employment or study documentation where applicable

 Payment & Success Rates